rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

   according to the [supported data model](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) instead of ingesting unparsed JSON lines into VictoriaLogs and then parsing them at query time with [`unpack_json` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#unpack_json-pipe).

-- It is recommended using more specific [log filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters) in order to reduce the number of log entries, which are passed to `unpack_json`.
+- It is recommended to use more specific [log filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters) in order to reduce the number of log entries that are passed to `unpack_json`.
   See [general performance tips](https://docs.victoriametrics.com/victorialogs/logsql/#performance-tips) for details.

 See also: